3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: On the long-term evolution

 Comparing the vertical scales of \Fig{KE_resolution} and \Fig{KE_M252} suggests that the terms in the kinetic energy equation scale linearly with the boosting factor.
 The scaling of convective velocity with luminosity (\Fig{u-L}) and the turbulent dissipation model \Eq{tur_model} also imply that the turbulent dissipation scales linearly with the luminosity enhancement.
 Hence, the turbulent dissipation, $\bm{F}$, and $\bm{\Gamma}$ in \Eq{ent-eqn}, all scale linearly with the boosting factor $L/L_{*}$.
-The time rate of change in entropy is driven to become very small on the thermal timescale if the star is nearly thermally relaxed.
-Then the entropy flux has to scale with the boosting factor, as the rest of the terms in the entropy equation do so, and their sum, the time rate of change of entropy, is nearly vanishing.
-This behavior is also demonstrated by the simulation, as can be seen in \Fig{ENT_M252}.
-Hence, the rates of change with time of kinetic energy and entropy are small when the stratification is close to equilibrium, and this implies that the rest of the terms in the kinetic energy and entropy equations must scale with the enhancement factor.
-Naturally, we would hope the rate of change with time also scales linearly with the enhancement factor, so that we can reasonably accelerate our simulations by boosting luminosity and thermal conductivity by the same factor.
+The time rate of change in entropy is driven to become very small on the thermal time scale, so that the star is nearly thermally relaxed, as is clear in the late-time plot for our run M252 shown in \Fig{ENT_M252}.
+Once the time rate of change of entropy is driven nearly to zero in this way, we have argued above that all the terms in the entropy equation except the convective entropy flux scale linearly with luminosity.
+Because all these terms plus the convective entropy flux term then add to essentially zero, that flux term must also scale linearly with luminosity.
+Therefore, we conclude that when the stratification is close to equilibrium, and the time rates of change for both kinetic energy and entropy nearly vanish, then all the other terms in the kinetic energy and entropy equations must scale linearly with the luminosity enhancement factor.
+It is natural to hope that the rates of change with time of kinetic energy and entropy also scale linearly with luminosity enhancement, so that we can accelerate our simulations by boosting the luminosity and thermal conductivity by the same factor.